sonic-net/SONiC/doc/vxlan/EVPN/EVPN_VXLAN_HLD.md

 - VxlanTunnel object will be deleted.

 #### 4.3.2.2 P2MP Tunnel Deletion
-P2MP tunnel deletion flow is same as the existing flow where the tunnel is deleted after last vxlan-vni map or vrf-vni map is deleted.
+In case of P2MP tunnels, the flow is same as the existing flow where the tunnel is deleted after last vxlan-vni map or vrf-vni map is deleted.
 Additionally before the tunnel deletion, the bridge port created is deleted.

 ### 4.3.3 Per Tunnel Mapper handling